-2.3.2.
+2.5.2.
 Types of Variation¶

 Variation that results from a chance mechanism has the advantage of being quantifiable.

-Random sampling error is the variation that results when we use chance to take a sample.
+Sampling variation is the variation that results when we use chance to take a sample.
 We can in principle compute the chance a particular sample is selected.

-Random assignment of units to treatment groups in a controlled experiment produces variation.
+Assignment variation of units to treatment groups in a controlled experiment produces variation.
 If we split the units up differently, then we could get different results from the experiment.
 This randomness allows us to compute the chance of a particular group assignment.

 Measurement error for instruments is the error that results in the measurement process; if the instrument has no drift and a reliable distribution of errors, then when we take multiple measurements on the same object, we would get a variation in measurements centered on the truth.

-Recall that for the Wikipedia experiment, 144,000 contributors were reduced to a collection of the top 1,440.
-From these, 200 were selected at random and then split, again at random, into two groups of 100 each.
+EXAMPLE: Informal Rewards and Peer Production, Ctd.
+Recall that for the Wikipedia experiment, a group of 200 contributers was selected at random from 1,440 top contributors.
+These 200 contributers were then split, again at random, into two groups of 100 each.
 One group received an informal award and the other didn’t.
 Here’s how we use the urn model to characterize this process of selection and splitting: